marq24/ha-fordpass/README.md

 It's correct that this implies that you are willing to share your vehicle data (like the location) with me and I would __fully understand if you are not willing to do so__.
 But at least it must be allowed to ask.
 Since I can't afford to buy another Ford vehicle (nor do I actually have the space), it would be great if I would be able to test (besides with my EV, also) PEV's, DIESEL and GAS vehicles with this integration.

-You can do this by adding my FordPass account to your existing vehicle as it's described here in the section [Use of a separate FordPass account is recommended](#use-of-a-separate-fordpass-account-is-recommended).
+You can do this by adding my FordPass™/The Lincoln Way™ account to your existing vehicle as it's described here in the section [Use of a separate FordPass account is recommended](#use-of-a-separate-fordpass-account-is-recommended).

-So if you are willing to help, please send me a short eMail and I will send you my FordPass account eMail address, so you can add me to your vehicle (and can accept your invite).
-You can end the sharing at any time by removing my account from your vehicle in your FordPass app.
+So if you are willing to help, please send me a short eMail and I will send you my FordPass™/The Lincoln Way™ account eMail address, so you can add me to your vehicle (and can accept your invite).
+You can end the sharing at any time by removing my account from your vehicle in your FordPass™/The Lincoln Way™ app.

 ## Supporting the development